Problems solved

 Zeroheight comes to the rescue

-To enhance our design workflow, we have decided to replace our custom CMS with a more flexible solution.
+We have agreed to replace our custom CMS with a more flexible solution.
 The team identified the following requirements against the new CMS:

-- More future-proof CMS with support for existing and upcoming technologies
+- CMS support for existing and upcoming technologies (future proofing)

 - Comprehensive maintenance support

-The design system finally found to way back to its original purpose – being the one source of truth and a handover tools between, design, content, development and other stakeholders.
+The design system was finally found the way back to its original purpose – being the one source of truth for design, content, development, and other stakeholders.

 Project summary

-Zeroheight’s analytics and heat maps feature provided valuable insights into how the design system was being used, tracking increased engagement and helping the team identify popular components and documentation sections.
+Analytics and heat maps feature provided valuable insights of how the system was being used, tracking engagement and helping the design system team identify popular components and lacking documentations.
 By monitoring user interactions, it highlighted areas where the system was thriving and where further improvements were needed.
-The data also uncovered opportunities for optimization, such as refining underused components or expanding documentation to better meet user needs.
-This enabled the team to continuously improve the system’s efficiency and effectiveness, ensuring it remained a valuable resource for all stakeholders.

 Project year: 2021